boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

    The layer will not be unloaded from QGIS and will still be part of your QGIS project.
 If, after removing the layer from the selected branch, it is not found in any other branch of the repository, the layer won't be tracked anymore.
-The layer file and the repository will now be independent and not linked.
+The layer file and the repository will now be independent and no longer linked.
 Otherwise, the layer will remain tracked, since it can still be synced with other branches of the repo.